6 Ways to Get Seniors with No Appetite to Eat

 10 Common Signs of Hearing Loss in Seniors

-Hearing loss is common in seniors Hearing loss can’t be seen, so it’s usually noticed as a change in behavior.
+Hearing loss is common in seniors Hearing loss can’t be seen, so it’s usually noticed through changes in behavior.
 You might notice that your older adult frequently asks you to repeat yourself, keeps the TV volume very loud, or complains that you always mumble.
-If you notice these or other signs of hearing loss, it’s important to visit the doctor for…
+If you notice these or other signs of hearing loss, it’s essential to visit the doctor for proper…

 Signs of Normal Aging: Memory, Eyes, Ears, Bones, Digestion